sirius-ms/sirius/README.md

 *<span style="color: #808080;">Our methods are offered to the scientific community as freely available resources.
 (Re-)distribution of the methods, in whole or in part, for commercial purposes is prohibited.
-CSI:FingerID and CANOPUS web services hosted by the [Böcker group](https://bio.informatik.uni-jena.de/) are for non-commercial use only.
+CSI:FingerID and CANOPUS web services hosted by the [Böcker group](https://bio.informatik.uni-jena.de/) are for academic research and education use only.
+Please review the [terms of service](https://bio.informatik.uni-jena.de/terms-of-service-fsu-csi) of the academic version for details.
-For commercial users, the [Bright Giant GmbH](https://bright-giant.com) provides all related services.
+For non-academic users, the [Bright Giant GmbH](https://bright-giant.com) provides licenses amd all related services.
 We ask that users of our tools cite the corresponding papers in any resulting publications.</span>*

 Contact: ![](https://raw.githubusercontent.com/boecker-lab/sirius_frontend/release/manual/source/siriusMailtrans.png)